arista-netdevops-community/cvp-snmp-container/README.md

 # How to update the SNMP configuration?
 In case you need to modify the SNMP configuration after installation is complete, please follow the below steps.
-Step 1 - Modify the `/cvpi/snmpd.conf` file:
+Step 1 - Modify the `/cvpi/snmpd.conf` file on each node:
 ```
 vi /cvpi/snmpd.conf
 ```
-Step 2 - Delete and re-apply the Kubernetes daemonset and service:
+Step 2 - On one node (primary for example), delete and re-apply the Kubernetes daemonset and service:
 ```
 kubectl delete -f /cvpi/cvp-snmp-monitor-with-kubernetes-main/snmpd-monitor.yaml
 kubectl apply -f /cvpi/cvp-snmp-monitor-with-kubernetes-main/snmpd-monitor.yaml